vishwapatel14/vishwapatel14/README.md

 **About Me:**
 - 🎓 Currently an **analytics graduate student** at the McCombs School of Business at the University of Texas at Austin
-- 📈 Data professional with a background in **finance, supply chain management, and analytics**
+- 📈 Data analytics professional with a background in **finance and supply chain management**
 - 💼 I have work experience with:
   - **BI Analytics and Data Engineering:** Built an automated project launch tracking tool using Alteryx, SQL, and Power BI for my company's supply chain organization
   - **Data Governance and Information Management:** Designed and built an automated governance tool to migrate Alteryx analytics workflows from QA to production